risgk/digital-synth-pra32-u2/README-PRA32-U2-with-Panel.md

     - Built-in monophonic 8-step sequencer
     - Panel and Step Sequencer Parameters
 - This option requires 1 to 4 SWs (tactile switches), 2 to 3 VRs (ADCs), and a monochrome 128x64 OLED Display based on SSD1306 series drivers
-    - Tested with Pimoroni Pico Audio Pack, M5Stack Midi Unit (optional), Long Leg 2x20 Pin Socket * 2, Seeed Studio's Grove Shield for Pi Pico, Dual Button * 3, Rotary Angle Sensor * 3, and an OLED Display 0.96 inch
+    - Tested with Pimoroni Pico Audio Pack, M5Stack MIDI Unit (optional), Long Leg 2x20 Pin Socket * 2, Seeed Studio's Grove Shield for Pi Pico, Dual Button * 3, Rotary Angle Sensor * 3, and an OLED Display 0.96 inch
 - Uncomment out `//#define PRA32_U2_USE_CONTROL_PANEL` in "Digital-Synth-PRA32-U2.ino" and modify the constants
 - Inputs
     - SW0: Prev Key (Push to the previous page, Long press to the previous group) (omittable)